 Due to the high Vitamin C content, kiwis can help to support the immune system.
 As our bodies can’t naturally make or store vitamin C, it’s crucial to consume it regularly to avoid a deficiency.
 Supporting the immune system is important all year round but is particularly beneficial during cold and flu season.4

 Kiwi fruit helps the body fight free radicals, speeds up wound healing and increases the body’s ability to absorb iron.

-They improve energy levels
+Kiwi fruit may help improve energy levels

 Again down to the vitamin C content, kiwis can reduce tiredness and improve energy levels.
 Vitamin C is essential for transporting fatty acids around the body, which is necessary for generating metabolic energy.
 It is crucial for maintaining mitochondrial health, enabling your mitochondria to produce energy optimally.5

-They boost digestion
+Kiwi can boost digestion

 Kiwi is packed with fibre - just 2 kiwis are 20% of your daily fibre needs.
 Fibre is known as the best food source for the good bacteria in your gut as it is a non-digestible substance.
 This means it arrives in the gut, ready to be feasted on, allowing the good bacteria to thrive and repopulate, necessary for optimum gut health.